 Welcome to the second part of the Contract Management 101 series.
 In this post, we’ll share insights into some common challenges of contract management, as well as give some tips on how to work around them.
-If you’re new to contract management and want to know more about exactly what contract management is, you can read our earlier post on that very question here.
+If you’re new to contract management, don’t forget to check out our earlier post on what contract management is.

 The challenges of contract management

 There are a few general challenges that, if handled incorrectly, can result in poor contract management.
 On the other hand, some are bound to be unique to your business.
 On your way towards becoming a contract champion, you’ll probably identify these on your own.
 With that said, here are seven questions you need to answer in order to handle some of the common challenges of contract management.

 First of all, a condition for entering any contract should be the creation of business value for your organization.
 While this may seem obvious, we’ve all entered one or two agreements that had a disappointing outcome.

 Most often this happens when the other party fails to live up to expectations or deliver on contractual obligations.
 The results can range from loss of revenue and missed opportunities to costly and time-consuming revocation of the contract, or even legal disputes.

 Without a strategic approach, identifying which agreements are, or are not, likely to create real value (and therefore which should or shouldn’t be entered into) can prove challenging.

 Modern contract management tools make it easier than ever to capture data around the value generated by certain deals (or types of deals).